math1um/objects-invariants-properties/README.md

  3. Copy `conjecturing.py` out of the directory `sage`.
 Put the copy into whatever directory you plan to work in later.
  4. `make` the contents of the directory `c`.
 For more help:
    1. This step requires a terminal window.
 On CoCalc, just select "New" and "Terminal".
    2. Use the command `ls` to list files in your current folder.
-Use the command `cd someFolderName` to change into someFolder.
+Use the command `cd someFolderName` to change into `someFolder`.
 Repeat this until you're in the `c` folder.
    3. Now, run `make`.
  5. This should create a new directory `build` inside of `c`.
 Copy the file `expressions` from `build` into whatever directory you plan to work in later.

 And that's it!
 You've installed Sage and CONJECTURING.
 You're now ready to install OIP-GT.

-### Install OIP-GT (without git)
+### Install OIP-GT

  1. Download and unzip the [latest release](https://github.com/math1um/objects-invariants-properties/releases).
  2. Copy the files out of the folder and into the directory you plan to work in.
  3. You're done. 🎉

+#### Note for users which install OIP-GT by cloning the repository:

+To build the source files, open a terminal and `cd` to the root OIP directory.
+Then, run `make`.
+This should create a new directory named `build`.
+Copy all of the files from `build` into the directory you plan to work in.
+You can do this by running `cp build/* someDirectory`, where `someDirectory` is wherever you plan to work.

 ### Tutorials for Python / Sage